Want to learn how to embed tweets in WordPress? We’re going to show you just how simple it is.

 For this tutorial, we’ll use the sidebar option.

-After that, click on the plus icon (+) to add a new widget, and then click on Twitter Feed.
+After you do that, click on the plus icon (+) to add a new widget, and then click on Twitter Feed.

 And there you go!